suk-k/Simple-shop-management/README.md

 # Simple-shop-management
-This is not my code. this code is from this web which provide open sources for new cording starter( https://code-projects.org/ ). endl;
+This is not my code. this code is from this web which provide open sources for new cording starter( https://code-projects.org/ ). all copyright is gotten by https://code-projects.org/

 we are student and we got this repository for studying, team project.

 from here, original README part.